Vector fields and differential schemes: Introduction

-First, this set is endowed with a topology (called the \emph{Kolchin topology}) whose closed sets are defined as for schemes.
-Then, one equips it with the restriction sheaf of $\mathcal{O}_{\Sp A}$ to the subspace $\diffSp A$.
-The resulting objets are called \emph{affine differential schemes}.
-They are differentially ringed spaces, whose stalks are local rings with a maximal ideal that is differential.
-The category of differential schemes is defined to be the category of such differentially ringed spaces that are locally isomorphic to affine objects.
+The Zariski topology on $\Sp A$ induces a topology on $\diffSp A$ called the \emph{Kolchin topology}.
+The structure sheaf $\mathcal{O}_{\Sp A}$ on $\Sp A$ can also be restricted to $\diffSp A$.
+The restricted ringed space is called an \emph{affine differential schemes}.
+They are differentially ringed spaces, whose stalks are local rings with a maximal ideal which is also differential.
+The category of differential schemes is defined to be the category of such differentially ringed spaces locally isomorphic to affine objects.
+This approach follows exaclty the approach of schemes.

-The first problem with this category (see section 14 of \Cite{KovacicDiffSchemes}) is that one does not know if it has fibered products.
-Kovacic has proved that they exist, but only for AAD differential schemes, \ie only if these objects satisfy a technical hypothesis that might exclude many cases.
-The second problem is about global sections.
-Indeed, unlike for schemes, the natural morphism
+The first issue with this category is that we don't know if it has fibered products.
+Kovacic has studied this question (see section 14 of \Cite{KovacicDiffSchemes}) and proved that they exist for a restricted class of differential schemes (known as AAD differential schemes).
+The general answer to this question is unknown.
+The second issue is about global sections.
+Unlike schemes, the natural morphism

-is neither, in general, injective nor surjective.
-Under some assumptions (see Theorem 2.6 of \Cite{BuiumDiffSpec}, Theorem 10.6 of \Cite{KovacicDiffSchemes} or Theorem 8 of \Cite{TrushinPreprint}), one can prove that $\hat{A} \longto \hat{\hat{A}}$ is an isomorphism of differential rings.
+is in general neither injective nor surjective.
+Under some assumptions (see Theorem 2.6 of \Cite{BuiumDiffSpec}, Theorem 10.6 of \Cite{KovacicDiffSchemes} or Theorem 8 of \Cite{TrushinPreprint}), $\hat{A} \longto \hat{\hat{A}}$ is an isomorphism.

-There is another definition to differential schemes.
-It has been proposed by Carr\`a Ferro in \Cite{KolchinSchemes} and it is based on another structure sheaf $\mathcal{O}_{\diffSp A}^{\text{(CF)}}$ for $\diffSp A$.
-However, this sheaf has not been used or studied elsewhere.
-It seems more complicated than the previous one but it verifies
+There exists another definition for differential schemes, given by Carr\`a Ferro in \Cite{KolchinSchemes} and based on another structure sheaf $\mathcal{O}_{\diffSp A}^{\text{(CF)}}$ on $\diffSp A$.
+It looks more complicated than the previous one but verifies